SystemJargon/pi-hole/Pi-hole_vs_AdGuard-Home.md

 ----

-First time I used Adguard Home via testing on a Raspberry Pi...
+AdGuard Home and my gripes/issue of sorts? (maybe a issue/PR exists for this)

-Issue of sorts?
 All clients use Blocklists, not able to specify what 'client' uses what 'list'.
 (Filters > DNS Blocklists)

 I suppose if you have lists just for the adverts,malware,phishing it applies to ALL+ANY Client by Default, that's ok (bar whitelisting example.com domain it may false positive).